yugabyte/yugabyte-db/architecture/design/docdb-change-data-capture.md

 ### Two data center deployments

-Two datacenter deployments in YugaByte DB leverage change data capture at the core.
+Two datacenter deployments in YugabyteDB leverage change data capture at the core.

 > Note that in this design, the terms "data center", "cluster" and "universe" will be used interchangeably.
 We assume here that each YB universe is deployed in a single data-center.